2018–2019 United States federal government shutdown: Members of Congress donating or refusing salary

 As the salaries for members of Congress are written into permanent law and not funded through annual appropriations, the government shutdown did not affect their salaries.
 Senators and Representatives were still paid their biweekly salaries of $6,700 towards at least $174,000 a year.

 Several Democratic and Republican Senators and Representatives said they would donate or refuse their salary during the shutdown.
 Texas Congressman Dan Crenshaw stated that he would refuse his salary, Senator Catherine Cortez Masto indicated she would donate hers to a Nevada charity, Senator Mazie Hirono said she would donate her salary to Hawaii food banks, Massachusetts Senator Elizabeth Warren said she would give hers to refugee non-profit HIAS, New York Congressman Max Rose stated that he would give his salary to charity and outgoing Senator Heidi Heitkamp of North Dakota pledged hers to charity, along with her Republican colleague John Hoeven.
 Republican senator Kevin Cramer, who defeated Heidi Heitkamp in the 2018 midterm elections, refused to donate his salary, calling the move "gimmicky".
 Representative Brian Fitzpatrick urged all members of Congress to decline their paychecks.
-He said, "If you're in Congress, don't just delay your pay -- forfeit it, write a check back to the US Treasury.
+He said, "If you're in Congress, don't just delay your pay – forfeit it, write a check back to the US Treasury.
 Then you'll feel the pain of federal workers."

-By January 17, 2019, 102 members of Congress—20 Senators and 82 Representatives— chose to decline their paychecks or were donating their paychecks to charity.
+By January 17, 2019, 102 members of Congress—20 Senators and 82 Representatives—chose to decline their paychecks or were donating their paychecks to charity.

 Aid for federal employees

 During the shutdown, many federal workers used food banks and food pantries in order to feed themselves and their families.
 Many food pantries waived certain restrictions in order to help government workers have access to food.
 During the shutdown, the Salvation Army Emergency Disasters Services program provided meals for federal workers.
 Chef Jose Andres created the #ChefsForFeds program to feed federal workers in Washington, D.C. and by January 21, made announcements to expand the program nationwide.

 Some states such as California, offered furloughed employees unemployment benefits, although the Trump administration allegedly told states that they could not do so with federal funds.
-Organizations such as state Attorney Generals offices, and credit card companies posted statements to their websites to offer a means to help to consolidate debt, meet mortgages or other payments such as child support or tuition.
+Organizations such as state Attorneys General offices, and credit card companies posted statements to their websites to offer a means to help to consolidate debt, meet mortgages or other payments such as child support or tuition.
 An employment law firm offered pro bono legal advice to furloughed federal employees.
 School districts opened up free or reduced lunch options for children of federal employees, and looked into other options to aid parents amid concerns that financial stress at home would adversely affect families and children.
 Every mainline denomination in America has contributed to efforts to provide relief.
 One Baptist church emptied its entire disaster fund to aid federal employees.